-- A brand: Ask A Dude is straight-up, a bit cheeky, and peer-to-peer; it’s meant to feel the opposite of expert-driven health education.
+- A brand: Real Talk is straight-up, a bit cheeky, and peer-to-peer; it’s meant to feel the opposite of expert-driven health education.

-- A new product: Ask A Dude take real-life questions about sex and dating from adults living with cognitive disability and makes frank, funny videos where folks talk about the answers.
+- A new product: Real Talk takes real-life questions about sex and dating from adults living with cognitive disability and makes frank, funny videos where folks talk about the answers.

 - New roles: Facilitators are staff trained to host watching parties and facilitate blunt conversations about sex and relationships.

-- New interactions: Videos are screened at watching parties in people’s homes and pubs.
+- New interactions: Videos are screened at pizza parties in the community.
 They are a new kind of social event.
+Watch the videos here

-Ask a Dude grew out of 3 months of ethnographic research into sex, love, dating and relationships as experienced by adults living with a cognitive disability.
+Real Talk grew out of three months of ethnographic research into sex, love, dating and relationships as experienced by adults living with a developmental disability.

-There were four major pain points: (1) staff don’t know their employers’ expectations when it comes to supporting sexualities; (2) Accurate information is withheld or only presented in a risk & safety context; (3) There are systemic barriers to relationships; and (4) Men are particularly left out of conversations.
+There were four major pain points: (1) Staff don’t know their employers’ expectations when it comes to supporting sexualities; (2) Accurate information is withheld or only presented in a risk & safety context; (3) There are systemic barriers to relationships; and (4) People with developmental disabilities are particularly left out of conversations.

 Research & impact

-Ask A Dude builds on the limited literature base on seuxality amongst adult men with cognitive disabilities.
+Real Talk builds on the limited literature base on sexuality amongst adults with cognitive disabilities.
 People with developmental disabilities are at greater risk for contracting HIV and STIs than the general population.
 One reason is that they are underserved when it comes to sexual health education.
 They are often excluded from sexual health education in primary and secondary schools.

-Ask A Dude uses modeling & rehearsal and contribution & reciprocity as its core change mechanisms.
-Content is generated by users, and conversations about sexuality are modeled in watching parties.
+Real Talk uses modeling & rehearsal, and contribution & reciprocity as its core change mechanisms.
+Content is generated by users, and conversations about sexuality are modeled in Pizza Parties.

 Model and rehearse